lalavender112/data-analysis-protfolio/Statistical-Inference/README.md

 # 📊 Statistical Inference Projects

-This folder contains two simulation-based inference projects that apply hypothesis testing and bootstrapping techniques to real-world data.
+This folder contains three simulation-based inference projects that apply hypothesis testing, A/B testing, and bootstrapping techniques to real-world data.

 ---